The Wachowskis: Lana's transition

-Lilly's gender transition
+Lilly's transition

 In March 2016, Lilly Wachowski also came out as a transgender woman, issuing a statement to the Windy City Times after a visit from a reporter from the Daily Mail newspaper who had attempted to get an interview with her about it.
 In that article, she said, "I am one of the lucky ones.
 Having the support of my family and the means to afford doctors and therapists has given me the chance to actually survive this process.
 Transgender people without support, means and privilege do not have this luxury.
 And many do not survive."

 Her first public appearance since beginning transitioning was a few weeks later, at the 27th GLAAD Media Awards, where she accepted an award for her Netflix series Sense8 for Outstanding Drama Series.
 She said, "I didn't feel obligated to be here, but I wanted to do something.
 And it's serendipitous that the awards were a couple of weeks later and our show was up for an award."